getsentry/sentry-docs/src/collections/_documentation/clients/cocoa/index.md

     [SentryClient.sharedClient crash];
     ```

-_Note that if you crash with a debugger attached nothing will happen._
+_If you crash with a debugger attached, nothing will happen._

 Crashes are only submitted upon re-launching the application.
 To see the crash in Sentry, close the app and launch it again from the springboard.